5 Must-Haves of a BPM Platform for Growth & Digital Transformation

 5. Nobody can get past security

-According to Forbes, 83 percent of corporate workloads will be in the cloud by 2020 and 94 percent of businesses are already using the cloud for parts of their business today.
+According to Forbes, over 90 percent of businesses are already using the cloud for parts of their business.
 Issues that reoccur with software as a service (SaaS) and cloud computing often relate to IT security: where is the SaaS solution being hosted and what is its architecture?
 Due to government regulation, hosting in a specific geographic region is particularly important to many companies.
 Germany and Japan are good examples of this.
 In addition, large, multinational organizations need to coordinate hosting in multiple regions around the world.

 Not all cloud solutions are the same, and from a security perspective, many alternatives are left to be desired.
 To reduce security risks and ensure compliance, the following should be considered when choosing a SaaS BPM solution: